d3b4g/leonids/_posts/enum.md

 ##### Description
 Computer objects are used to uniquely identify and manage Windows-based domain clients within Active Directory.
 They are used to specify computer names, locations, properties and access rights.
 > Get-NetComputer
+>
 This command enumerate Active Directory computer objects, display bunch of useful informations.

 ![source-01](/img/enu8.PNG){: .align-left}

-As you can see **Get-NetComputer** cmdlet gives a lot of information you can always use the handy pipe in powershell to get desired results.
+As you can see **Get-NetComputer** cmdlet gives a lot of information you can always use the  pipe cmdlet in powershell to get desired results.

 ![source-01](/img/enu9.PNG){: .align-left}